amorcar/Estore/README.md

 # Estore

-> A E-commerce Website built with Django and Vue
+> E-commerce Website built with Django and Vue